Gallbladder Removal Surgery

 Gallbladder removal surgery, or cholecystectomy, is a common procedure to remove the gallbladder.
 The gallbladder is a small organ located in the upper right part of the abdomen that stores bile, a fluid produced by the liver to aid in digesting fatty foods.

-Before undergoing gallbladder removal surgery, patients should adhere to the following preparations:
+Before undergoing gallbladder removal surgery in Singapore, patients should adhere to the following preparations:

-Patients should fast – refrain from eating or drinking anything – for at least 4 hours before the surgery.
-They may take small sips of water if needed to take approved medications.
+Patients should refrain from eating or drinking anything for at least 4 hours before the surgery, but may take small sips of water if needed to consume approved medications.

-Although cholecystectomy is typically an outpatient procedure, there may be situations where an overnight hospital stay is necessary for monitoring.
+Although a cholecystectomy is typically an outpatient procedure, there may be situations where an overnight hospital stay is necessary for monitoring of laparoscopic cases.

 Laparoscopic Cholecystectomy